Why is My AC Constantly Running?

 Summer is most definitely officially here!
 The “real feel” has been a bit past 100 degrees in Florida already…yikes!
 You may have noticed that your air conditioning unit is running all day long during the hottest parts of the day.
 Your system may just be doing its best to keep your house to the temperature you want it to be.
-However, there may be some reasons your system is running non-stop, too.
+However, there may be some reasons an A/C runs constantly, too.

 Before it gets too hot out, we always recommend you have a routine maintenance.
 Having a routine maintenance helps to ensure your system is working at peak efficiency and that there are no issues at that time.
 Anything can happen though, so keep in mind that having a routine maintenance is not a 100% full-proof plan.